civol/HDLRuby/README.md

 ### Time values
 <a name="time_val"></a>

-In HDLRuby, time values can be created using the time operators: `s` for seconds, `ms` for millisecond, `us` for microsecond, `ns` for nano second, `ps` for pico second and `fs` for femto second.
+In HDLRuby, time values can be created using the time operators: `s` for seconds, `ms` for millisecond, `us` for microseconds, `ns` for nanoseconds, `ps` for picoseconds.
 For example, the followings are all indicating one second of time:

 ```ruby
 1.s